dgaydukov/cert-aws/files/sa.md

 ###### Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.
-With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry data, and more into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
+With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
-* Kinesis Firehose (near real time) - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading).
+* kineiss firehose (near real time) - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading).
 Receives stream data and stores it in s3/RedShift/ElasticSearch
-* Kinesis Streams (real time) - ability to process the data in the stream.
-Stream for processing data it can't load data directly to s3/redshift - additional processing required, firehose - for storing data directly in s3/redshift.
+* kineiss streams (real time) - ability to process the data in the stream.
+Stream for processing data it can't load data directly to s3/redshift - additional processing required, firehose - for storing data directly in s3/redshift
-Although there is no native auto-scale solution to scale out/in number of shards you can implement your own using CloudWatch (collect metrics and issue alarm if threshold was crossed) + Lambda (add/remove number of shards based on data from CloudWatch).
-Retention period - time between message go into stream and stays there until removed, 24 (default) - 168 hours.
-* Kinesis Analytics - analyze streaming data real time with standard SQL AntiPattern
+* kineiss Analytics - analyze streaming data real time with standard SQL
+AntiPattern:
-* Small scale consistent throughput (Kinesis Data Streams is designed  and optimized for large data throughputs)
+* Small scale consistent throughput (Kinesis Data Streams is designe and optimized for large data throughput)
-* Long-term data storage and analytics (By default Kinesis Data Streams stores data 24 hours, you can extend retention up to 7 days, if you need longer you should considered RDS/DynamoDb/S3/Glacier)
+* Long-term data storage and analytics (By default Kinesis Data Streams stores data 24 hours, you can extend retention up to 168 hours (7 days), if you need longer you should considered RDS/DynamoDb/S3/Glacier)
+Auto-scaling:
+* app auto scaling - CloudWatch alarm + App Auto Scaling + api gateway + lambda (that actually change number of shards) - you have to use CloudFormation template to set it up (you can set it up manually for testing)
+* [kinesis auto scaling utility](https://github.com/awslabs/amazon-kinesis-scaling-utils) - you can deploy it as beanstalk (or java server) and it will monitor CloudWatch to dynamically scale out/in your shards
-Queue vs Streaming
+Queue vs Streaming:
 * queue (not reactive) - you have to poll data, once it polled it removed from queue
 * streaming (reactive) - many consumer notify of changes, events stay for long time (not deleted) Write and Read to stream with java:
 * [KPL (Kinesis Producer Library)](https://github.com/awslabs/amazon-kinesis-producer) - allows you to write to kinesis data streams (c++ code, but use java binding)
-It has built-in batching & multithreading logic to collect many small events, batch them and send to kinesis If you use KCL to retrieve message from kineiss that consist of multiple KPL records, you can use KPL on client side to retreive these records
+It has built-in batching & multithreading logic to collect many small events, batch them and send to kinesis If you use KCL to retrieve message from kineiss that consist of multiple KPL records, you can use KPL on client side to retrieve these records
-It emits throughput/error/other metrics to cloudWatch It uses async architecture - so call to put record returns immediately with `Future` object from KPL
+It emits throughput/error/other metrics to cloudWatch, uses async architecture - so call to put record returns immediately with `Future` object from KPL
 * [KCL (Client Library Consumer)](https://github.com/awslabs/amazon-kinesis-client) - allows you to read from kinensis data streams (java library)
-Kinesis vs Kafka vs Apache Storm
-Both are message brokers - middleman between data streaming source and it's consumers
+Kinesis vs Kafka vs Apache Storm (kinesis & kafka are message brokers - middleman between data streaming source and it's consumers):
 * kafka - data stored in Kafka Partition, config store - Apache Zookeeper, replica instances - can be configured
 * kinesis - data stored in Shards, config store - DynamoDB, synchronously replicates across 3 AZ
 * storm - middleman between hadoop (which works with batches only) and streaming source.
-So storm take incoming stream, organize data into packages and sent it to hadoop for further processing.
+It takes incoming stream, organize data into packages and sends it to hadoop for further processing.
 Data sources are called spouts and each processing node is a bolt.

 ###### Lambda
-Lambda - piece of code that can be executed without any server env (just write code in javascript and it will run).
+Lambda - piece of code that can be executed without any server env (just write code in python/javascript and it will run).
-Lambda can be directly triggered by AWS services such as Amazon S3, DynamoDB, Amazon Kinesis Data Streams, Amazon Simple Notification Service (Amazon SNS), CloudWatch
-Lambda are billed per request, so it's better for some small simple tasks.
+Lambda can be directly triggered by AWS services such as s3/DynamoDB/Kinesis Streams/SNS/CloudWatch Lambda are billed per request, so it's better for some small simple tasks.
 If you have highload with 10m hits per day, run simple ec2 is cheaper.
-AntiPattern
+AntiPattern:
-* Long Running Applications (Lambda max time is 900sec.
+* Long Running Applications (Lambda max time is 900sec (15 min).
 If you need some long running jobs you should consider EC2)
-* Dynamic Websites (although you can use Lambda to create static website, it's better to use some programming language like java/node.js and deploy it to EC2)
+* Dynamic Websites (it's better to use some programming language like java/node.js and deploy it to EC2)
 * Stateful Applications (Lambda is stateless, if you need state it's better to create app in java/node.js and deploy it ot EC2 + RDS/DynamoDb)
-Cold Start - when you first run your lambda and aarch for idle server and run your lambda on this sever, delay may happen.
-When you first run your code aws create new execution context (download code, set up env vars, load code) and it can take from few millisec to a few sec.
+Cold Start - when you first run your code aws create new execution context (download code, set up env vars, load code) and it can take from few millisec to a few sec.
 When you run it for second and consecutive time, there is no delay.
 By default lambda runs in no VPC (so it has internet access), if you want your lambda to talk with other services you should put it into VPC, if your lambda need internet access you have to configure nat for it.
 Lambda doesn't run `npm install`.
 So if you add new package you have to build it locally, create `.zip` file with your project (including `node_modules`) and upload it to aws lambda.
 Global state - lambda can run on the same container or on new container (aws shuts down inactive containers after ~20 minutes, so after this new call will run lambda on new container).